-The definitions of topological complexity and its variants are strongly related to Lusternik-Schnirelmann category, in fact all of these concepts are special cases of the notion of \emph{sectional category of a fibration}, which was introduced by A. Schwarz in \cite{SchwarzGenus} under the name of \emph{genus}.
-However, in contrast to Lusternik-Schnirelmann category, the relations between topological complexity and its variants on the one hand and critical point theory on the other hand has only been studied in a few instances.
-In \cite[Definition 4.30]{FarberBook}, M. Farber defined the notion of a \textit{navigation function} on a closed manifold $M$ to establish upper bounds on $\TC(M)$ in terms of critical points of functions on $M\times M$.
-There, a function $F\colon M\times M \to \RR$ is called a navigation function if it is non-negative, if $F^{-1}(\{ 0\}) = \Delta_M$, where $\Delta_M\subset M\times M$ is the diagonal, and if it is a Morse-Bott function.
+The notions of topological complexity (TC) and its variants are strongly related to LS category, in fact all of these concepts are special cases of the notion of \emph{sectional category of a fibration}, which was introduced by A. Schwarz in \cite{SchwarzGenus} under the name of \emph{genus}.
+However, in contrast to LS category, the relations between TC and its variants on the one hand and critical point theory on the other hand have only been studied in a few instances.
+In \cite[Definition 4.30]{FarberBook}, M. Farber defined the notion of a navigation function on a closed manifold $M$ to establish upper bounds of $\TC(M)$ in terms of critical points of functions on $M\times M$.
+There, a function $F\colon M\times M \to \RR$ is called a \textit{navigation function} if it is non-negative, if $F^{-1}(\{ 0\}) = \Delta_M$, where $\Delta_M\subset M\times M$ is the diagonal, and if it is a Morse-Bott function.
 By \cite[Theorem 4.32]{FarberBook}, it holds for such a navigation function that

 where $c_1,\dots,c_k$ are the non-zero critical values of $F$.
 Here, $\TC_M(C)$ is the \textit{subspace complexity of the set} $C\subset M\times M$ as defined in \cite[Definition 4.20]{FarberBook}, a term that we shall discuss below in greater generality.
 Navigation functions on lens spaces were investigated by A. Costa in \cite{Costa}.